marciogualtieri/universities-pipeline/README.md

 database by the pipeline to do some data analysis.

 Of course, we always have the option of creating a back-end and a correspondent front-end showing the most up-to-date statistics for the incoming data.
-That could be an option if we further developed the solution.
+That could be an option if we further develop the solution.

-The rendered notebook with the results can be found [here](https://marciogualtieri.github.io/university-pipeline/jupyter/Universities%20Data%20Analysis.html).
-The original notebook can be found [here](../jupyter/Universities%20Data%20Analysis.ipynb).
+The rendered notebook with the results can be found [here](https://marciogualtieri.github.io/universities-pipeline/jupyter/Universities%20Data%20Analysis.html).
+The original notebook can be found [here](./jupyter/Universities%20Data%20Analysis.ipynb).

 This notebook includes some insights extracted from the data, such as: